bmsuisse/lakeapi/README.md

 - Full-text Search using DuckDB's Full Text Search Feature
 - jsonify_complex Parameter to turn structs/lists into Json the client cannot deal with structs/lists
 - Metadata endpoints to retrieve data types, string lengths and more
-- Expose whole folders easily by using a "\*" wildcard in both the name and the datasource.uri config
+- Expose whole folders easily by using a "\*" wildcard in both the name and the datasource.uri config, see sample in above config
 - Good test coverage